alandgton/activism-mailbot/README.md

 - Setup Google OAuth2 so `activism-mail-bot` can use the gmail API instead of using SMTP.
 - Accept JSON input from a front-end service to make `activism-mail-bot` more accessible.
 Checkout [la-mailer repo](https://github.com/michaelnyu/la-mailer).

+Also, I don't really care about code ownership.
+I'm hoping that, if you're going to use this tool in one of your projects, you'll have enough self-respect to give credit where it is due.
+My only request is that you DO NOT MONETIZE this script.
+Thanks!!

 ## Installation

 - Download the source code